 How to Calculate Pot Odds

-In poker, pot odds is the ratio between the amount of money in the pot, compared with the amount of money you have to put in to stay in the hand.
+In poker, pot odds is the ratio between the amount of chips in the pot, compared with the amount of chips you have to put in to stay in the hand.
 Let’s use an example to help us here.

 We always want to make the right-hand side of the ratio equal to 1, and to do that we apply a bit of simple math and divide 15 by 5, we can express the final ratio as 3:1.
 (Dividing 15 by 5 gives us the number on the left, and means the number on the right is 1.)